Drawing the Sound: Rhythm in the Age of AI and the Human Hand in Art

 The human eye—trained by lived experience rather than computational models—reveals truths that science would later confirm.
 Whether mapping the rhythm of a steelpan yard or the restless motion of the night sky, handmade records offer a bridge between feeling and fact.
 They preserve the patterns of our world in forms that can be experienced now and studied for generations to come.

-Consciously Curating our Visual Landscape
+Co-imagining our Visual Landscape

 In an age of AI-generated images, I’m heartened when companies invest in artists who bring colour, texture, and human touch to our digital and shared spaces.
 I hope the curation of our visual landscape continues to prioritise human expression alongside the efficiency of digital creation.
 Just as we value diversity when building teams, we should value diversity in our visual language—utilizing algorithmic perfection and digital design to complement human representation, gesture, and soul.